This article will walk you through the steps of how to set up your Position Tracking campaign.

-Step 1: Domain Settings
+Step 1: Campaign Settings

 However, all rankings on subdomains, URLs, and subfolders will be stored in your historical data anyway.

 Therefore, it’s best to start by tracking the root domain and experiment with looking at subdomains and URLs after your campaign has begun.

-Please note: After setting up your campaign, you will not be able to change location or device type, so double check your settings in this step before moving on.
+Please note: After setting up your campaign, you will not be able to change the original location or device type, so double check your settings in this step before moving on.
 However, if you set up a campaign on the local (city) level, you will be able to switch between viewing local and national volume data in your campaign.

-Step 4: Keywords
+Step 2: Keywords